North America, Europe and Australia

 Estimated 2019 Prizepool$4,000+

-New team registration is OPEN8 days 15 hours
+Team join registration is open for 25 days 15 hours

 Estimated 2019 Prizepool$2,500+